The Truth Will Set You Free

-Does this not indicate that Joseph Smith (or Oliver Cowdery) merely copied the passages from his Bible to the Book of Mormon?
+Does this not show that Joseph Smith (or Oliver Cowdery) merely copied the passages from his Bible to the Book of Mormon?

 Is this not indisputable proof that the Book of Mormon was written after 1611 and not twelve centuries before?

-I believe, Curt van den Heuvel, contributed to this discussion greatly by highlighting the large number of words that appear in the King James context alone, implying that these words are the result of biblical quotations, and are not simply a coincidental part of the author’s vocabulary.
+Curt van den Heuvel, contributed to this discussion by highlighting the large number of words that appear in the King James context alone, implying that these words are the result of biblical quotations, and are not a coincidental part of the author’s vocabulary.

 As another example, the word ‘bitterness’ appears in Acts 8:23, in the phrase ‘…the gall of bitterness, and in the ‘bond of iniquity.’
 We find that every time the word ‘bitterness’ is used in the Book of Mormon, it appears in the phrase ‘gall of bitterness’, again regardless of context or author.
 (Even more significant, the word, in all but one instance, also occurs with the phrase ‘bonds of iniquity’.)
 A final example: every time the word ‘intents’ is used in the Book of Mormon, it appears in the phrase ‘thoughts and intents of the heart’, as in Hebrews 4:12.”
 2

-I have provided below a small sampling of the numerous times Smith (or Cowdery or Rigdon) ‘copied’ directly from the King James Version of the Bible to the Book of Mormon, as shown in ‘The Skeptics Annotated Book of Mormon’ to show just how extensive the plagiarism is:
+Listed below is a small sampling of the numerous times Smith (or Cowdery or Rigdon) ‘copied’ from the King James Version of the Bible to the Book of Mormon, as shown in ‘The Skeptics Annotated Book of Mormon’ to show just how extensive the plagiarism is:

-- Spoken by the mouth of all his holy prophets since the world began —3:21 3:20
+Spoken by the mouth of all his holy prophets since the world began — Acts 3:21 3:20

 The entire list of 769 examples of unattributed copying from the Old and New Testaments can be found at The Skeptics Annotated Book of Mormon.3

-Coincidentally, new evidence indicates that Smith was also guilty of plagiarism when he was creating his ‘Inspired Version of the Bible.”
-Two students at BYU, Haley Wilson and Thomas Wayment in a paper they produced in March of 2017 have recently claimed to have, ‘uncovered evidence that Smith and his associates used a readily available Bible commentary while compiling a new Bible translation, or more properly a revision of the King James Bible.
+Coincidentally, new evidence shows that Smith was also guilty of plagiarism when he was creating his ‘Inspired Version of the Bible.”
+Two students at BYU, Haley Wilson, and Thomas Wayment in a paper they produced in March of 2017 claim to have, ‘uncovered evidence that Smith and his associates used a readily available Bible commentary while compiling a new Bible translation, or more properly a revision of the King James Bible.
 The commentary, Adam Clarke’s famous Holy Bible, Containing the Old and New Testaments, was a mainstay for Methodist theologians and biblical scholars alike, and was one of the most widely available commentaries in the mid-1820s and 1830s in America.”